yepsua/filament-captcha-field/README.md

 ```

-You can also display the image and validate the captcha using any other TextInput field:
+You can also just display the image and validate the captcha using any other TextInput field:

 ```php
     use Yepsua\Filament\Forms\Components\CaptchaImage;